Understanding Tonsil Stones: Causes, Symptoms, and Treatment Options

 A feeling of something being stuck in the throat

 If you notice any of these symptoms, it may be time to consider treatment options.
+Recognising these signs early can help prevent further complications.

 Treatment Options for Tonsil Stones